Public Transport in Taipei: Apps, Tickets & Tips 2026

 (non-refundable)

-Stored value, no expiry BEST CHOICE!
-Works everywhere, lowest fares
+Stored value, no expiry Works everywhere, lowest fares

 Single Journey Token NT$20-65 (distance-based) Single MRT trip Occasional use only — no bus/bike discount